Skip to main content

 In summary:

-• Use Duplicate Detection to prevent accidental resubmissions of the same document.
+• Use Duplicate Detection to prevent accidental resubmissions of the same document (customizable to your business rules).

 • Use Similarity Check to catch intentional or unintentional submissions of documents that are nearly identical but not exact.